The Workout! scheme is our ambition to play and workshop 100 pieces by 100 composers in a year to celebrate our tenth

 Our selections will reflect the widest possible range of entries.
 We can’t ever be objective, but what we’re looking for is musical innovation, curiosity and diversity.

 As this is a workshop scheme, the pieces we choose will encourage discussion and learning.
-We prefer compositions that have been written in the past 10 years, which have not been recorded before.
+We prefer compositions that have been written in the past 10 years, which have not been recorded before (commercially/professionally).
 If you would like to submit a piece that does not satisfy these criteria, please give us your reason in the application form's "Other information" section (ie, if your piece has been played by another professional quartet, please tell us what exactly you would like to gain from our workshop).